GEONOTE : Record Producer. Structural Importer. One Export Ceiling.

 The arithmetic is not close.
 Twenty million barrels per day flow through the Strait of Hormuz.
 Every claimed substitute, examined separately, fails to approach the gap — and the failure is not a matter of degree.
 It is structural, physical, and measured in years rather than months.

 Canada.
 Western Canadian production runs at approximately 5 million barrels per day behind a pipeline system operating at 98 percent of its 5.2 million barrel per day export capacity.
 Spare pipeline capacity at the end of 2025 was 100,000 barrels per day.
 The next pipeline relief — Enbridge’s Mainline 1 expansion — adds 150,000 barrels per day and arrives in 2027.
 Canadian oil sands crude — produced from open-pit mines and steam injection complexes requiring 5 to 10 years from investment decision to first barrel — is heavy sour, requiring the same specialised upgrader capacity as the Middle East barrels it is supposed to replace.
 The bulk of the pipeline system flows south into US refineries.
 Canada acquired a Pacific water’s edge in May 2024 with the completion of the Trans Mountain Expansion — an 890,000 barrel per day corridor from Alberta to Westridge Marine Terminal in Burnaby, British Columbia, with a planned upgrade to 1.2 million barrels per day.
 But Westridge handles Aframax-class vessels, not VLCCs; and the heavy sour dilbit it exports requires the same specialised refinery configurations as the Middle East crude it is meant to replace.
-At full upgraded capacity, Canada’s Pacific export ceiling is approximately 1.2 million barrels per day — thirteen percent of the shortfall.
+At full upgraded capacity, Canada’s Pacific export ceiling is approximately 1.2 million barrels per day — nine percent of the shortfall.

 International Energy Agency strategic reserves.
 The IEA coordinates emergency petroleum reserves among member countries totalling approximately 1.6 billion barrels.
 A coordinated release at maximum draw rate covers 60 to 90 days at reduced consumption levels.
 It depletes a buffer that took years to accumulate and will require years to refill.
 It does not produce a single barrel of new supply.
 It is a bridge across a closure now in its sixth week.